arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 ## Required and recommended hardware

-* Required: webcam OR low-latency external camera OR kinect input
+* A webcam is required for HandPose and PoseNet, the two main built-in motion tracking models.
+An integrated one is ideal but you can also use your phone as a webcam for your computer through USB (https://www.youtube.com/watch?v=JHhZbDXT6sw) or wireless local network (IP webcam).
+* A kinect may also be used with lower performances and more painful installation process _(Todo: describe installation process)_
-* Required: 64 bits computer (Tested on Windows 10)
+* A 64 bits computer (developped on Windows 10) with Max/MSP (tested with Max 8) is required, although a standalone version should be released in the summer for all OS.
-* Recommended with webcam input: Dedicated GPU (Tested on Nvidia 1060 GTX)
+* Recommended with webcam input: dedicated GPU (Tested on Nvidia 1060 GTX).
+Users without dedicated GPUs may find PoseNet and HandPose either running slow or inaccurate and may have trouble recognizing gestures at a convenient distance from the computer.
-* Recommended: 16+ Go RAM, i7 or i9 CPU (Tested on i7-8750H)
+* Recommended: 16+ Go RAM, i7 or i9 CPU (Tested on i7-8750H).
+Make sure that your computer has sufficient ventilation and power to hold the stress of running several models simultaneously.
+Consider undervolting GPU and power throttling CPU in case you do, like me, reach critical temperature while running the program during a long time.

 ## Standalone app